Protecting forests and the environment

 Overall term: 2016 to 2019

-Cameroon is still endowed with abundant natural tropical forests.
-Traditionally they provide vital resources that support local livelihoods and the country’s economy.
-However, the environmental, economic and social functions of Cameroon’s forest ecosystems are under threat from factors such as migration, population growth, rising demand for fuelwood, expanding agricultural activities and a lack of alternative sources of employment and income for the populace.
-Illegal logging and poaching exacerbate this situation.
+Cameroon still has abundant natural tropical forests.
+Traditionally, they are a vital resource for the livelihoods of local people and the country’s economy.
+Factors such as migration, population growth, an increasing demand for fuelwood, expanding agricultural activities and a lack of alternative sources of employment and income for the population pose a threat to the environmental, economic and social functions of Cameroon’s forest ecosystems.
+Illegal logging and poaching exacerbate the situation.

-The Ministry of Forestry and Wildlife and the Ministry of Environment, Nature Protection and Sustainable Development, along with their subordinate technical offices, carry out their mandates in coordination with other stakeholders such as civil society, local non-governmental organisations and local representatives of residents of protected areas.
+The Ministry of Forestry and Wildlife and the Ministry of Environment, Nature Protection and Sustainable Development and their subordinate service authorities carry out their mandate in coordination with other stakeholders such as civil society, local non-governmental organisations (NGOs) and representatives of residents of protected areas.